In-Context Learning of Temporal Point Processes with Foundation Inference Models: Challenges in Next Event Prediction

 Our evaluations in table \ref{tab:next-event-pred} reveal that \FIM in zero-shot mode already performs well for next event time prediction.
 It however gets a noticeably worse error in the next event type prediction.
 Up on investigating this, we found that many of the real-world datasets have specific patterns (such as oscillations between two marks) that \FIMzeroshot struggles to capture (see fig \ref{fig:taxi_zero_shot_prediction}).
 After fine-tuning, it is however able to spot these patterns well (see fig \ref{fig:taxi_finetuned_prediction}).
 This might also explain why \FIM performs better on long-horizon tasks: The specific order of the events does not matter here.

-Moreover, we found that our model performed poorly on the Taobao dataset compared to other datasets, and even the fine-tuned version predicts some event-time outliers which drag down the \RMSEdt.
-While we do not have a good analysis of this shortcoming yet, we suspect it to be caused by the fact that the Taobao dataset is significantly dominated by a single mark and sometimes has long waiting times.

-We hypothesize that the underlying reason for these two shortcomings is that our synthetic dataset distributions does not capture these patterns well.
+We hypothesize that the underlying reason for this shortcoming is that our synthetic dataset distributions does not capture these patterns well.
 We are planning to investigate this further and to update our synthetic distribution to include such patterns and provide an updated version of \FIM.